djl218/Assignments/Company S/README.md

 <h3>Time Complexity</h3>

 Assume that `n` is the length of the JSON String array that is being passed as input.
 It will take O(n) time to iterate over the length of the JSON String array.
-There will never be more than one ID stored in any of the value lists for `nameMap` or `addressMap` because it is deleted after every time the IDs are added to `invalidRecords`.
+There will never be more than one ID stored in any of the value lists for `nameMap` or `addressMap` because a list will be cleared after every time that IDs from that list are added to `invalidRecords`.
 The time for this does not need to be taken into consideration.
 The overall time complexity is O(n).

 <h3>Space Complexity</h3>